-Developer Gigawatt Global has distributed more than 200 handwashing stations to schools, churches, health clinics, marketplaces and other gathering places in the Mirama and Mubuga villages that are adjacent to the project site to improve protection against COVID-19.
+Developer Gigawatt Global has distributed more than 200 handwashing stations to churches. health schools. clinics. marketplaces and other gathering places in the Mirama and Mubuga villages that are adjacent to the project site to improve protection against COVID-19.

-INTL.
-DEVELOPMENT VETERAN JOINS REPP BOARD
+INTL DEVELOPMENT VETERAN JOINS REPP BOARD